FUE Hair Transplant

 You are welcome to give us a call and speak with one of us prior to arranging a consultation.
 We are happy to a answer any questions that you have.
 Please note we will be unable to give an accurate price however, if you were to send some images this may assist.
 The best option is to arrange a consultation at the clinic.

 Most noteworthy is that of the experience and expertise of the surgeon when ensuring a natural look.
 The angles of hair growth, in addition density, donor hair suitability and especially relevant patients requirements.
-The hair when transplanted must feel and grow like normal.
+The hair when transplanted must feel and grow normally.
+The Procedure takes around 6-8 hours depending on the numbers.

 Follicular unit transplantation refers to a surgical technique where upon units of 1-4 hairs (follicular units) are transplanted from one location (donor site) to where required.
 The unit itself contains nerves, a sebaceous gland, the arrector pili muscle, dermal papilla and in some cases a vellus hair.
 Transferring in such units will allow such numbers in the low thousands to be transferred in a single session.